Single transferable vote: Transfer of surplus votes of elected candidates

 Votes to the number of the surplus can be drawn at random from the candidate's votes.
 Choosing the votes at random from the pile means that each transfer should be mixed and will likely closely resemble the composition of the entire pile.
-(This is the system used in Cambridge, Massachusetts, city elections.)
+(This is the method used in Cambridge, Massachusetts, city elections, and is called the Cincinnati method as it was used in that city during its use of STV.)

 In the STV systems used in the Republic of Ireland (except Senate elections) and Malta, the next preference is examined and then surplus votes are transferred as whole votes in proportion to the proportions of votes marked for each of the other candidates.
 This is called the "exact method".

-Randomness may arise from the later preferences, if any, if they have to be used later.
-But if they do have to be used later, choosing the votes at random to compose each transfer means that the votes that make up each transfer should carry back-up preferences in approximately true proportion to the whole.
+As in the Cambridge system, under the exact method, the effect of the random drawing of transferred votes may be seen if the secondary preferences are used later.
+But if they do have to be used later, the choosing of the votes at random to compose each transfer means that the votes that make up each transfer should carry back-up preferences in approximately true proportion to the whole.

+Those methods transfer whole votes.
+Some less-random STV systems transfer fractional votes.
+Some less-random systems use the fractional votes to derive a sum of whole votes, which somewhat simplifies the complicated transfer method.

+Transferring votes without considering later preferences, as is done in Cambridge and Ireland, may influence later transfers and such systems are sometimes thought of as being random.
+To address this at the cost of introducing complication, in some STV systems the elected candidate's votes are sorted out into many separate piles according to the various combinations of preferences marked on the ballots and then a requisite number is transferred from each pile.

-The basic formula for how to transfer surplus votes when there are more transferable votes than the surplus to be transferred is:
+The basic formula for how to determine the requisite number of surplus votes to be transferred when there are more transferable votes than the surplus to be transferred of is: